 An equivalent (2kW) IR heater uses approx 18p per hour in electricity

 Electric Patio Heaters cost 15% of the running cost of Gas Patio Heaters

 * Data Source Market Transformation Programme; used to inform Government decisions.
 The information and analysis form part of the Evidence Base created by Defra's Market Transformation Programme.

-Gas heaters generate over 6.5 times as much CO2 as IR heaters
+Gas heaters generate over 6.5 times as much CO2 as Infrared patio heaters

-Gas heaters cost over 6.5 times as much to run as IR heaters
+Gas heaters cost over 6.5 times as much to run as Infrared patio heaters

 Gas heaters give off fumes